-OFFSHORE SAILING CLASSES – A FAST TRACK TO GETTING BLUEWATER CRUISING EXPERIENCE
+OFFSHORE SAILING SCHOOLS – A FAST TRACK TO GETTING OFFSHORE EXPERIENCE

-Considering the time and cost to outfit a bluewater boat, an offshore sailing class is the quickest and cheapest ways to get offshore sailing experience.
-This is Part II in a series of articles on getting offshore sailing experience from guest blogger TJ of Savvy Salt.
-He shares a list of the offshore sailing schools and tips for choosing the right one.
+Considering the time and cost to outfit a bluewater boat, an offshore sailing class may be the quickest and cheapest way to get offshore sailing experience.
+Guest blogger, TJ of Savvy Salt, shares a list of offshore sailing schools and tips for choosing the right one.

 CHOOSING THE RIGHT OFFSHORE SAILING SCHOOL FOR YOU

-Once you’ve got your goals nailed down read up on the sailing classes you might take and voyages you might embark upon.
-These can be tough to find so here’s a list:
+Once you’ve got your goals nailed down, it’s time to read up on the blue water sailing courses you might be interested in.
+These can be tough to find so here are nine blue water sailing schools and offshore passage opportunities to look into.

 US Sailing has a list of schools and if you send them a message they can help you find an offshore program suited to your needs.

 John Kretschmer Offshore Passages: John Kretschmer is a successful sailing author with hundreds of thousands of sea miles.
-You can get a sense of what sailing with John would be like as well as learn a lot by reading Sailing a Serious Ocean.
-There is a waiting list though; as of April 2017 all of John’s 2017 and 2018 passages are booked.
+You can get a sense of what sailing with John would be like as well as learn a lot by reading his book, Sailing a Serious Ocean.

 View this post on Instagram